 - A rise between a minimum of 150mm and a max of 170mm

 - A going between a minimum of 250mm and a max of 450mm

 The tread is the surface of the Stair Nosing which receives ascending or descending footfall.
 The material of the Stair Nosing tread should extend to the front edge, to the point at which it meets the vertical face.
 This is to ensure you minimise the risk of a slip in descent.

 Stair Nosing Slip Resistance

 The material used for the tread of your stair nosing is important for health and safety, as well as performance.
 Two tests can be carried out in order to determine the slip resistance of the material used for your stair nosing’s non-slip flooring.
-The pendulum test and a surface micro-roughness measurement can be used to give an indication of the total slip resistance of the material used.
-In order to guarantee compliance with Part K of the 2013 UK Building Regulations guidance, which involves protection from falling, collision, and impact, all staircases must be designed, constructed, and installed safely.
+The pendulum test, and a surface micro roughness measurement can be used to give an indication towards the total slip resistance of the material used.
+In order to guarantee compliance with Part K of the 2013 UK Building Regulations guidance, which involves protection from falling, collision and impact, all staircases must be designed, constructed and installed safely.
 This includes using materials with decent slip resistance in public spaces in order to ensure the potential of a fall is as low as possible.

 Stair Nosing by Stair Rods Direct

 We are of course, the number one supplier of stair rods and nosing in the UK, so now that you know the dimensions are requirements of your stair nosing, feel free to browse our stair nosing categories and pick the perfect nosing for your staircase.